FalkoKa/FalkoKa/README.md

 ### About ME 😄

-Before I got into coding, I was studying law in Germany and an MBA at RMIT in Vietnam (it is an Austrialian University though).
+Before I got into coding, I was studying law in Germany and an MBA at RMIT University Melbourne.
 Why the career change?
 I love new challenges and felt that my values have better alignment in this industry than in the business and legal field.

 I am currently working for Hypoport SE.
 A German tech company in the finance and insurance world!
 <a href="https://github.com/FalkoKammel" target="_blank">My GitHub profile at work.</a>